bitfocus/companion-module-generic-swp08/HELP.md

 # Generic Remote Control Protocol SW-P-08

 The SW-P-08 protocol is implemented by many broadcast routers and control systems.
 You may need to enable this protocol on your router control system.
-Currently only the 'standard' set of SW-P-08 commands are supported which means a maximum of 16 levels, 1024 sources and 1024 destinations can be controlled.
+This module supports both up to 256 levels, 65535 sources and 65535 destinations.
+If your router controller does not support the extended command set then you are limited to 16 levels, 1024 sources and 1024 destinations.

 [Please log suggestions and issues on github.](https://github.com/bitfocus/companion-module-generic-swp08/issues)